fshowalter/movielog-archive/reviews/circus-of-fear-1966.md

 :imdb_id: tt0060865
 :grade: C
 :backdrop: https://lh3.googleusercontent.com/-V2oeZLmfXdI/VWkks3W599I/AAAAAAAACug/1Bb2Sj9kJfw/w1000-rj/psycho-circus-1967.jpg
-:pull_quote: It’s not a bad movie, but given the talent involved _Circus of Fear_ is disappointing.
+:pull_quote: It’s not a bad movie, but given the talent involved, _Circus of Fear_ is disappointing.
 ---
 _Circus of Fear_ (_Psycho Circus_ here in the US) starts out so promising.
 An armored car rumbles down a London street.
 Cut to a man aboard a boat approaching the Tower Bridge.
 He raises his arm to check the time.
 Zoom in on his wristwatch.
 It’s early morning, just after dawn.